Henrisen/Henrisen/README.md

 I love Computers, Software Development and Hardware.

 - 🔭 I’m currently working on [See](https://github.com/Henrisen/see)
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Lua
 - 🤔 I’m looking for help with improving the Windows Port for [See](https://github.com/Henrisen/see)
 - 💬 Ask me about Anything
 - 📫 How to reach me: henri.sendelbach+gh@proton.me